-Lug nuts or bolts are prone to loosen after being first assembled.
-Death or serious injury can result.

-Check lug nuts or bolts for tightness on a new trailer, and after re-mounting a wheel at 10, 25 and 50 miles.
+- Lug nuts or bolts are prone to losing after being first assembled.
+Death or serious injury can result. - Check lug nuts or bolts for tightness on a new trailer, and after re-mounting a wheel at 10, 25 and 50 miles.

-Metal creep between the wheel rim and lug nuts or bolts can cause rim to loosen.

-Death or injury can occur if wheel comes off.

-Tighten lug nuts or bolts before each tow.
+- Metal creep between the wheel and rim and lug nuts or bolts can cause rim to loosen. - Death or serious injury can occur if wheel comes off. - Tighten the lug nuts or bolts before each tow.